 How to Make a Twitter Account Private

-You like to tweet and use Twitter, but you don’t want anybody to see your profile and tweets.
-Fortunately, there is a solution – switch to a private Twitter account.
-When you have a private account, only the people that follow you can see what you like, tweet, or follow you on Twitter.
+Fortunately, you can switch to a private Twitter account, just like any other social media platform.
+When you have a private account, only the people that follow you can see what you like, tweet, or follow on Twitter.

 But how do you switch to a private account?
 The process is pretty similar to switching to a private profile on other social media networks.
 You can find the necessary steps to do so in this article.